-During our staying in Lake Studios we have continued our movement-voice research on how to portray the way systematic oppression has often found justification and normalization through traditional beliefs.
+"The Tradition" is movement-voice research portraying the way systematic oppression has often found justification and normalization through traditional beliefs.

 "The Tradition" is based in Elvas, a city of approximately 16000 inhabitants in southern Portugal.

 Elvas is a city that, due to its geographical location and rural traditions and livelihoods, has remained isolated and culturally unaffected by the passage of time.

 Elvas's geographical isolation, (a southern rural town within a centralized country) has also helped both to foment rural exodus and neglect the wounds of the post-regime.